Trailrunning

 Wildewasser-Trail

 Trail running doesn't have to start right outside your front door.
 Trail running is the perfect way to discover new areas, visit special places or take part in events.
 More and more events are attracting runners who are inspired by the combination of sport and breathtaking natural scenery.
-One well-known example is the Karwendelmarsch, which runs from Scharnitz to Pertisau on Lake Achensee.
-This event brings together professional athletes and hikers alike and offers an unrivalled atmosphere in a unique mountain setting.
+One well-known example is the Karwendelmarsch, an annual event which runs from Scharnitz to Pertisau on Lake Achensee.
+This mass-participation event brings together professional athletes and hikers alike and offers an unrivalled atmosphere in a unique mountain setting.

 Conclusion: Whether as a day trip, during a holiday or as part of a competition - trail running can be wonderfully combined with travelling.
 At the same time, it remains a sport that does not require long journeys.
 The nearest trail is often just a few steps away, ready for spontaneous runs in the great outdoors.